javierhndev/Voyager-Reference-Models/TensorFlow/nlp/bert/README.md

 ### 8 Cards (single node)

 Most of the parameters passed to the model are the same as in a single card.
 But the *yaml* files have been modified to run in multiple HPUs.
 Here we launch an MPIJob to run the model in one node (with 8 cards).
-Note that we have modified the number of steps to run it in a few hours.
+Note that we have modified the number of steps to run it in a few minutes.

 - Pretraining **Phase 1** of BERT Large.
 The MPIJob can be launched using the `bert_phase1_8cards.yaml` located in the `8 cards` folder.
-You need to modify the `RUN_PATH` variable to point to the location of your `yaml` and `setup.sh` files.
+You need to modify the `mydir` variable to point to the location of your `yaml` and `setup.sh` files.

   Remeber to change the *dataset, pretrained parameters* and *output* folder to your own.
+In the launcher AND worker.

-  The number of steps have been reduced to `num_train_steps=100` to check the model.
-It takes more than an hour in eight HPUs.
+  The number of steps have been reduced to `num_train_steps=20` to check the model.
+It takes about ~20 minutes in eight HPUs.

 - Pretraining of **Phase 2**.
 You can use `bert_phase2_8cards.yaml` to launch the MPIJob to train the model.
 The `init_checkpoint` parameter takes as input the checkpoint from phase 1.
 Again, remeber to change the folders to your own.

-  We reduced the number of steps to 156 and it took ~5 hours to run.
+  We reduced the number of steps to 10 and it took ~15 minutes to run.

 - Fine-tuning with the **MRPC** dataset.
 Launch the MPIJob in 8 cards using the `bert_finet_MRPC_8cards.yaml` file.
 You should use the last checkpoint from Phase 2 fo the parameter `init_checkpoint` in the script.

   Run takes a couple of minutes.

+## Known issues
+ The model can run in multiple nodes but it fails during the checkpoint save.